netzahdzc/Bifrost/oHealthCxt-Browser/doc/userguide.md

   be a string of alphanumeric characters (lowercase) and the `_` symbol separated by `/` slashes.
 Maximum length is 50 characters.
 If empty, the default service path will be used: `/`
-- **NGSI entity types:** A comma separated list of entity types to use for filtering entities from the Orion Context broker.
+- **NGSI entity types:** A comma-separated list of entity types to use for filtering entities from the Orion Context broker.
 This field cannot be empty.
 - **Extra Attributes:** Comma separated list of attributes to be displayed in the widget as extra columns.